ttsunglin/Mittens/README.md

 # Mittens
-A tool to generate aligned multichannel image in a publishable style
+A Fiji tool to generate aligned multichannel image in a publishable style